hherzog/bip39-utils/README.md

-bip39 utils
+# bip39 utils

 Packing 24-wordlists into blocks, based on the bip39 english.txt wordlist. in this example we create a wordlist, then pack it into 4 blocks and extract them later back to the 24-wordlist.

-how to use:
+How to use:

 Source of the bip39 wordlist:
 https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt